 The Perfect Storm is very loosely based upon the book by Sebastian Junger.
 No one knows what happened to the real boat since it sank without any survivors.

 The bills are not paid.
 The swordfish is not biting.
 The crews’ significant others do not want them to go out again.
 So, what do they do?
-Of course, these “manly” men go out in order to provide for their families and to not be defeated by the ocean.
+Of course, these “manly” men go out to provide for their families and not be defeated by the ocean.